 Linen should be dried on a washing line in direct sunlight, or in a tumble-drier.
-This further helps to kill germs.
-While being washed each child's bedclothes, clothes and belongings should be kept separate from those of other children.
+This also helps to kill germs.

+Keep each individual child's bedclothes, clothes and belongings separate from those of other children while they are being washed.